awsdocs/amazon-s3-userguide/doc_source/DeleteMarker.md

 + A 404 \(Object not found\) error
 + A response header, `x-amz-delete-marker: true`

+If you make an API call on an object whose current version is a delete marker and the request is for an action that can't be performed on a delete marker, Amazon S3 responds with the following:
++ A 405 \(Method Not Allowed\) error
++ A response header, `x-amz-delete-marker: true`

 The response header tells you that the object accessed was a delete marker\.
 This response header never returns `false`\.
 If the value is `false`, Amazon S3 does not include this response header in the response\.

 The following figure shows how a simple `GET` on an object whose current version is a delete marker, returns a 404 No Object Found error\.